scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Control plane: OSPF or RIPv2 (manages the forwarding)
     -  <img width="770" alt="screen shot 2018-07-30 at 8 13 10 pm" src="https://user-images.githubusercontent.com/5629547/43430048-001527ce-9435-11e8-89a9-3107313ef5a3.png">
     - <img width="752" alt="screen shot 2018-07-30 at 8 12 25 pm" src="https://user-images.githubusercontent.com/5629547/43430034-e5341bf4-9434-11e8-814a-22573cf9edc2.png">
+    - This idea is really nice because "above the line" in the control plane the problem is really tuned for a software based solution and "below" the line in the data plane its really a speed and hardware solution, but there still needs to be an interface (software) for the two to communicate
     -